iamkirankumaryadav/Library/Statistics/Statistics.md

 2. `Median` : **Middle** data point value of an **ordered** dataset | Large data set : **Median** position : `( n + 1 ) / 2`
 3. `Mode` : Most frequent | Most common | Most occuring data point value.

+`Outlier` :  The data point value which are different or far away from all the other data point values.

 ### Central Limit Theorem
 - As the **sample size** increases, the `Distribution` of **sample mean** approaches towards **Normal Distribution**.